apache/pulsar/wireshark/README.md

 # how to use

 ## prepare PulsarApi.proto file
-you need to put PulsarApi.proto to a separate path, open your wireshark,go to Edit->Preferences->Protocols->ProtoBuf->Protobuf search paths，add the path of PulsarApi.proto
+You need to put PulsarApi.proto to a separate path.

+1. Open your Wireshark.

+2. Go to **Edit > Preferences > Protocols > ProtoBuf > Protobuf**, and then search paths.

+3. Add the path of PulsarApi.proto.

 ## add pulsar.lua to plugins